BGP Multipath

 A network carries traffic where traffic flows from a start node to an end node; generally, we refer to the start node as the source node and the end node as the destination node.
 We must pick a path or route from the source node to the destination node.
 A route can be set up manually; such a route is static.
 Or we can have a dynamic routing protocol, such as an IGP or EGP.

-With dynamic routing protocols, we have the use a routing algorithm.
+With dynamic routing protocols, we have to use a routing algorithm.
 The role of the routing algorithm is to determine a route.
 Each routing algorithm will have different ways of choosing a path.
 Finally, a network can be expressed as a graph by mapping each node to a unique vertex in the graph, where links between network nodes are represented by edges connecting the corresponding vertices.
 Each edge can carry one or more weights; such weights may depict cost, delay, bandwidth, and so on.
 Many of these methods are now enhanced with an IGP platform and different types of routing control.

-• A key point: Replacing iBGP with the OpenFlow protocol
+A key point: Replacing iBGP with the OpenFlow protocol

 iBGP and eBGP

-Routers within an AS exchange routes to external destinations using internal BGP (iBGP), and routers are peering external to their AS using external BGP (eBGP).
+Routers within an AS exchange routes to external destinations using internal BGP (iBGP), and routers peer externally to their AS using external BGP (eBGP).
 All BGP speakers within a single AS must be fully meshed to propagate external destinations.
 For loop prevention, the original BGP design states reachability information learned from an iBGP router can not be forwarded to another iBGP router inside the full mesh. eBGP designs use AS-PATH for loop prevention.
 All routing protocols, not just BGP, require some mechanism to prevent loops.

-• With iBGP, the maximum number of iBGP hops an update can traverse is 1.
+With iBGP, the maximum number of iBGP hops an update can traverse is 1.

 Route-reflection (RR) and confederations